heptarch/heptarch.github.io/drafts/demon.md

 Twelve flies break off from the swarm and form an icosahedral web around the dying spider.
-Slowly, with ritual symmetry, they converge on their quarry, folding up space as they go.
+Slowly, with ritual symmetry, they converge, folding up space as they go.
 The letter is sealed and despatched to the future.

 <p align="center">
   ⁂
   </p>

 *1874.*

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->